Republic of Yemen is located in the Middle East of the Asian Continent, with a population of 23,495,361, making it the 48th

 Arabia, Oman, Arabian Sea, Gulf of Aden, Bab el Mandeb and Red Sea.

-President Ali Abdallah Salih is recognized as the Chief of State and, along with Vice President Major General Abd al-Rab
+President and Field Marshall Abd Rabuh Mansur Hadi is recognized as the Chief of State and, along with a vice President

-Mansur al-Hadi achieves that status through popular vote and holds that position for seven years.
-Prime Minister Ali
+(the position is presently vacant) achieves that status through popular vote and holds that position for seven years however

 The languages commonly or officially spoken are Arabic.
 It counts among its major religions Shaf'i (Sunni) Muslim, Zaydi